Hildebrand de Hemptinne

-Hildebrand de Hemptinne (10 June 1849 - 13 August 1913) was a Belgian Benedictine monk of Beuron Archabbey, the second Abbot of Maredsous Abbey, and the first Abbot Primate of the Order of St. Benedict and the Benedictine Confederation.
+Hildebrand de Hemptinne (10 June 1849 – 13 August 1913) was a Belgian Benedictine monk of Beuron Archabbey, the second Abbot of Maredsous Abbey, and the first Abbot Primate of the Benedictine Confederation.

 Biography

 Félix de Hemptinne was born in Ghent, Belgium on 10 June 1849, the second of the seven children of Joseph de Hemptinne and Pauline Gonthijn.
 His parents were very devoted Roman Catholics and his father was a wealthy industrialist of Ultramontane views.
-Félix had heard the call of Pope Pius IX to defend the papal states, but he was too young to join the cause.
+Félix had heard the call of Pope Pius IX to defend the Papal States, but he was too young to join the cause.
 At the age of 16 he finally obtained his father's permission to enlist in the Papal Zouaves, serving until experiencing a vocation to monastic life.